 - Wipe the pan and place over medium heat and add eggs.
 Cook, stirring once or twice to ensure even cooking until just set, 1 to 2 minutes.

 While egg whites are considered to be healthy, egg yolks also have several benefits.
 Therefore, eggs as a whole are healthy and the best source to lose weight.
-Including them in your diet plan, especially in breakfast helps your body get nutrients, protein and other essential vitamins.
+Including them in your diet plan, especially in breakfast helps your body get nutrients, protein, and other essential vitamins.
 However, eggs can be a good addition to a healthy, well-balanced diet.
-Fitelo, therefore, provides you with all the essential information about eggs and egg weight loss recipes by the best dietitians.
-To know more, you can contact us through:

-Did you know that millet which is called bajra in India is one of the food item to reduce weight ?
+Did you know that millet which is called vajra in India is one of the food items to reduce weight?
 Yes, bajra is very low in calories and extremely rich in magnesium, fiber, bioactive compounds, and other important minerals and vitamins.
-Fitelo, has one of the bajra recipes for weight loss. do check it out.
+Fitelo has one of the bajra recipes for weight loss. do check it out.

 Eat Healthy, Live Healthy.
 Enjoy a long healthy life.